dox1234dh/A-full-tcp-udp-server-and-client---Manager-Order-Food-and-Drink/README.md

   DAO: This project contain all model using in project

-  Thanks to my Teacher, Manh Hung Nguyen, Ph.D to inspire and teach me to complete this project.
+  Thanks to my Teacher, Manh Hung Nguyen, Ph.D inspires and teaches me to complete this project.

   You can go this: https://softwaredesign.home.blog/tutorials/ for more information about my project.